 Each pricing structure affects your monthly Medigap premiums differently over time.
 We’ll dive into each of these structures so you have a better understanding of your Medicare Supplement plan options.

-Medicare has three types of pricing structures that it uses to decide how the cost of your Medicare Supplement premiums change over time: attained-age, issue-age, or community-rated.
+Medicare has three types of pricing structures can be used by Medigap providers to determine how the cost of your Medicare Supplement premiums change over time: attained-age, issue-age, or community-rated.

 With an attained-age-rated policy, your premium is based on the age you currently are.